 Some things you’ll be happy to see go.
 But there are others that you might feel like keeping past your due date.
 Certain nutritional habits, for example, are totally worth practicing even once your baby bump is a thing of the not-so-distant past.
 If some healthy eating habits made you feel good during pregnancy, why not keep them in your life?

-Here are some examples of pregnancy nutritional habits that could be useful for you long after your little duckling has made her big entrance.
+Here are some examples of pregnancy nutritional habits that could be useful for you long after your little duckling has made their big entrance.

 Paying attention to the nutrients in food